TruncatedDinoSour/badapplefetch/README.md

 Should be enough for most people.
 For more optimized flags see [CONTRIBUTING.md](/CONTRIBUTING.md).

+# Forks

+- "Skibidi Toilet...
+In a fetch script" by Zayd: https://git.inamatrix.xyz/zayd/skibidifetch

 # Credits

 -   The video used for audio and video: <https://www.youtube.com/watch?v=FtutLA63Cp8>